 The bike has a longer feeling, heavier steering feel which is most noticeable in the trees and in tight turning scenarios which not all of our riders liked, but that translated to a more stable ride in faster or bumpier conditions.
 Even in the air where most bikes will show their weight, the YZF doesn’t show all of it as it still leans towards the light and nimble side.

 The cockpit on the YZF isn’t the best.
 It has a lower seat height that is a little more cupped out for today’s standards, and the distance from the seat to the pegs is a little cramped for most riders.
 Yamaha sells a tall seat as a GYTR accessory and all of our riders, tall and short, preferred it.
+However, some smaller riders did like the smaller cockpit feel as they felt more in control with a smaller all-around feel as opposed to when the taller seat stretched things out.
 The bar mounts are adjustable in the triple clamps and our group is 50/50 on what position they like.
-Stock, they come in the forward hole and backwards facing position but some like it the old way in the backwards hole but forward facing position.
+Stock, they come in the forward hole and backwards facing position but most like it the old way in the backwards hole but forward facing position.

 Gone are the days of the bike feeling like a pig.
 The bike doesn’t feel wide at any point anymore, the only “negative” is the sucking noise you hear at the airbox but that’s only temporarily noticeable.
 Footpegs are really good stock with a nice, wide platform and good grip.
 We’re fans of the grips and think they’re better than most other OEM grips.